patrickwalczak/The-Green-Power/README.md

 The GreenPower website is my first mini project where I create everything from scratch.

-The main goal of this project was to focus on CSS&HTML.
-I challenged myself to create a nice-looking site.
+The main goal of this project was to build nice-looking site.

 Technologies: CSS&HTML, JavaScript